- Get Involved

 Storytelling on mobile: making smart choices.
 More than 8 in 10 U.S. adults now get news on a mobile device.
 We need a new storytelling tool kit to attract and better serve our audience on mobile.
 On a small screen, what’s the best way to tell a particular story: digest, explainer, bulleted live updates or what-we-know lists, photo, video, graphic, audio, games, curation, or some combination?
 And what are the tools to make that happen as efficiently as possible?
 KERA / KXT Digital Coordinator Christy Robinson will lead you through some practical tips and tools. @christyrobinson

 Your Accomplished Trainers

-Dana Amihere is an interactive editor for The Dallas Morning News, contributing to the newspaper’s digital storytelling and data visualization efforts.
-Previously, she worked as a web developer for Pew Research Center’s digital team and as an interactive designer on The Baltimore Sun’s data desk. @write_this_way
+Dana Amihere recently joined KPCC, Southern California's NPR affiliate, as data editor, where she will help lead the station's data visualization and digital storytelling efforts.
+Previously, she worked as an interactive editor at The Dallas Morning News, as a web developer for Pew Research Center’s digital team and as an interactive designer on The Baltimore Sun’s data desk. @write_this_way

 Tawnell D. Hobbs joined The Wall Street Journal in July 2016 as the national K-12 education reporter.
 Before that, she was an education reporter at The Dallas Morning News for 16 years.
 Hobbs started her journalism career at the Fort Worth Star-Telegram, where she covered education and other beats.
 She teaches computer-assisted reporting at Texas Christian University and uses the method often to find stories or to strengthen them.
 As she tells her students, “The stories are in the data.”
 Hobbs has won numerous awards, including sharing a 2016 National Headliner Award for education writing with a team of reporters.
 Before her journalism career, she served in the U.S. Air Force and the Texas Air National Guard for a combined 10 years. @tawnell.